Can I use my Gmail address to send my marketing campaigns?

 Do I have to stick rigidly to the IP warming plan, even if it is going well?

 It’s advisable to be consistent with volume and frequency.
-A sudden increase or decrease in volume might adversely affect the reputation of the infrastructure.
+A sudden increase or decrease in volume might adversely affect the infrastructure's reputation.

 Why are my emails going into the ‘Promotions’ tab in Gmail?

-Gmail has an algorithm that checks several parameters like content, keywords used in the email, engagement, and reputation of the sending infrastructure to decide if an email should land in the inbox or promotional folder.
+Gmail has an algorithm that evaluates several parameters, such as content, keywords used in the email, engagement, and the reputation of the sending infrastructure, to decide whether an email should land in the inbox or the promotional folder.

-How can I check whether my campaigns are not performing well?
+How can I check whether my campaigns are underperforming?

 You can evaluate a campaign’s performance by checking the open rate, click rate, and conversion from the campaign.
-You can connect with our deliverability experts if you notice any considerable dips in performance or a sudden rise in bounce rate, spam rate, or the number of unsubscribes.
+You can connect with our deliverability experts if you notice any significant dips in performance or a sudden rise in bounce rate, spam rate, or unsubscribe rate.

 What does list hygiene mean?

-Email hygiene refers to cleaning out inactive (i.e., cold) email subscribers from your future email marketing campaigns and keeping your remaining list warm with healthy email sending habits.
+Email hygiene refers to removing inactive (i.e., cold) email subscribers from your future email marketing campaigns and keeping your remaining list warm with healthy email-sending habits.

 How should I ensure my list’s health?

-The first step to ensure list hygiene is to ensure that you are working with a list of email subscribers who want your messages.
+The first step to ensure list hygiene is to work with a list of email subscribers who want your messages.
 It’s easier to drive conversions and engagement with clients who are excited to be in your ecosystem.

 Follow the steps below to maintain a healthy list:

-• If you are using multiple platforms for managing your marketing campaigns, sync your suppression across all the platforms.
+- If you are using multiple platforms to manage your marketing campaigns, sync your suppression across all platforms.

-• The scrub roles email address from your mailing list.
+- Scrub role-based email addresses from your mailing list.

 Please check if you have recently added a new subscriber to your list or if you have used an old subscriber’s list in your recent campaign.
 Check if your sender domain or sender’s IP is blacklisted.